Important information about health and wellbeing during the COVID-19 outbreak

 Whilst the easing of lockdown will allow us to get back to doing things we did before the pandemic, it can be an anxiety provoking time.
 The COVID-19 pandemic has been tough for everyone.
 But the experience has been different for each individual, with some having to shield, or others having children out of school.
 It’s ok if you feel worried as restrictions lift.
 It’s important to be kind to yourself and your feelings.

 If you need help and support, please visit the NHS Every Mind Matters website.

 The pandemic has also affected the mental health and wellbeing of children and young people.
 Norfolk County Council’s wellbeing page offers advice on how to get support.

 The Outbreak Control Plan for Norfolk sets out how we are preparing for people, businesses and communities to go about their normal daily lives as safely as possible whilst the COVID-19 pandemic remains.

-It’s essential that the health of Norfolk residents is protected as much as possible and the plan describes the actions everyone can take to stay safe.
+It’s essential that the health of Norfolk residents is protected as much as possible.
+The plan describes the actions everyone can take to stay safe.

-It also sets out how we will support them in the event of people testing positive.
+It also sets out how we’ll support people in the event they test positive.
 Being well informed about the number and location of COVID-19 positive cases will enable us to take actions to reduce the spread of infection in the places where we live, learn, work and enjoy ourselves.

-You can find out more and view the plan on Norfolk County Council's coronavirus website page.
+You can find out more and view the plan on the Norfolk County Council website.